Bryan Cooper (jockey)

-Bryan Cooper (born 7 August 1992) is an Irish National Hunt jockey and is the son of trainer Tom Cooper and his mother is Geraldine Cooper née O'Brien.
-Cooper was born in Tralee, County Kerry, Ireland and in his short career to date has scored notable wins at the National Hunt Cheltenham Festival.
+Bryan Cooper (born 7 August 1992) is a retired Irish National Hunt jockey and is the son of trainer Tom Cooper and his mother is Geraldine Cooper née O'Brien.
+Cooper was born in Tralee, County Kerry, Ireland and in his short career scored notable wins at the National Hunt Cheltenham Festival.

 Background and early life

 Coming from a horsey family it was virtually inevitable that Cooper would be involved in that industry.
 Around the time he was born his parents won a pony in a raffle and this was named Snowy by the family.
-At an early age Cooper jumped up on Snowy's back and rode him around his fathers yard.
+At an early age Cooper jumped up on Snowy's back and rode him around his father's yard.
 He then progressed to the pony and show jumping circuit and retained an interest in these events until he was around 15 years old.

 Cooper took part in his first race when he was just 14, learning his trade in his father's yard and spending his school holidays in the yard of Dessie Hughes.
-Knowing that a life in the horse industry was for him; Cooper left school before completing his final exams and took up a post in the yard of Kevin Prendergast which led to his first racecourse ride in The Curragh on 14 September 2008.
+Knowing that a life in the horse industry was for him, Cooper left school before completing his final exams and took up a post in the yard of Kevin Prendergast which led to his first racecourse ride in The Curragh on 14 September 2008.